Don-Up/Algorithm-Solutions/others/Traverse DOM level by level.md

         }
     }

-    // after the queue is empty, return the `result` array chich contains all elements
-    // in a breadth-first order.
+    // after the queue is empty, return the `result` array which contains all elements in a breadth-first order. return result
-    return result
 }
 ```